tusharnankani/data-analysis-with-python/README.md

 - All my learnings and notebooks can be viewed on **[My Jovian.ml Profile](https://jovian.ml/tusharnankani3)**

-    - Jovian.ml is like Github for Jupyter Notebooks.
+    - *Jovian.ml is like Github for Jupyter Notebooks*.
 It is very helpful.
     <p>
         <img src="https://imgur.com/cBllA4l.png" width=300>
     </p>